Frederick Kroeber Sparrow: Career

 In 1936, Frederick K. Sparrow returned to Michigan as an assistant professor of botany at his alma mater, and eventually became a professor of botany in 1949.
-A lot happened during his 37 years as a faculty at the University of Michigan.
-He taught many courses, most associated with aquatic plants and fungi, and was considered to be an amazing professor and researcher who cared a lot for his students and colleagues.
-In 1956 he returned to The Botany School in Cambridge to conduct more research on the aquatic fungi in Europe.
-In 1967 he became the acting director of the Biological Station at the University of Michigan, and due to his excellent work, was promoted to director in 1968.
-He even traveled to other universities for short periods of time as a visiting professor.
-He visited the University of Hawaii and University of California Berkeley in 1963 and 1966 respectively and acted as visiting professor at the University of South Florida and the University of Florida after his retirement.
-In 1963, Sparrow took an emotional toll when one of his most promising students and successors to his work with chytridiacious fungi, Robert M. Johns, died tragically.
+He remained a faculty member for 37 years.
+During this time, he taught several courses, and was considered to be an amazing professor nd researcher who cared a lot for his students and colleagues.
+In 1956 he returned to The Botany School in Cam,bridge ,to conduct more research on the aquatic fungi in Europe.
+In 1967 he became the acting director of the Biological Station at the University of Michigan and, due to his excellent work, was promoted to director in 1968.
+He even traveled to other universities for periods of time as a visiting professor.
+He visited the University of Hawaii and University of California Berkeley in 1963 and 1966 respectively, and acted as visiting professor at the University of South Florida and the University of Florida after his retirement.
+In 1963, Sparrow suffered a great loss, when one of his most promising students and successors to his work with chytridiaceous fungi, Robert M. Johns, died tragically.
 The species Physoderma johnsii was named by Sparrow in his honor.
 His studies at the Woods Hole Oceanographic Institute were continued at the University of Washington Friday Harbor Marine Lab during the summers of 1968 and 1972.

 In 1973, Frederick Kroeber Sparrow retired and lived with his wife in Ann Arbor, Michigan, where he continued to enjoy literature and science.
 At the International Mycological Congress in 1977, Sparrow gave an address on Anton de Bary who, aside from being a pioneer of the description and classification of the genus Physoderma (which was a great interest of Sparrow's), was crucial in the foundation of modern mycology and plant pathology.
-Sparrow died a few months later on October 2.
+Sparrow died a few months later, on October 2.